“In the course of my life, I have often had to eat my words,

 Two months before that unfortunate August 1960 day, I had barely graduated from eighth grade, in Hurricane, Utah.
 Then my parents uprooted our family, lock, stock, and barrel, “to gather to Zion to mingle with the Saints and avoid the calamities that were coming “very soon” to wipe out the wicked.”
 (Colonia LeBaron was “Zion.”
 LOL!)

 In hindsight, and as an aside, I see it was really quite the other way around: Gathering to Zion was nothing but a calamity!
-It wiped out and ruined my hopes for a good life.
+It wiped out and ruined my hopes for a good life, to say the least.

 Their prophet, my Uncle Joel LeBaron, had prophesied “The destructions foreseen in the Book of Revelations are coming any day now to rain down upon the United States.
 Mexico is the land of refuge for the Saints.”
 Mother claimed she, too, had seen this “end of days” — in a dream!

-Some Millennial’s (i.e., Messianic dooms-dayers who believe the end of the world and “the Millennium” is imminent) will likely believe and follow you.
-Chicken Little sure got his following — if you recall that children’s fairytale.
+Some Millennial’s (i.e., Messianic dooms-dayers who believe the end of the world and “the Millennium” is imminent) will likely believe and follow you if you claim you had a dream the sky is falling.
+Chicken Little sure got his following.
+Recall that children’s fairytale?

-However, after being pulled out of school and moved to that secluded, barren, Chihuahuan Desert wilderness, I’d had no chance for any further education.
+After being pulled out of school and moved to that secluded, barren, Chihuahuan Desert wilderness, I’d had no chance for any further education.
 That was a calamity in itself!
 Quite the end of my world — at least as I had known it.
-I, a Bookworm, wasn’t even allowed to read, let alone have any contact with the outside world, in any way, shape, or form.
+For example, I, a Bookworm, wasn’t even allowed to read, let alone have any contact with the outside world, in any way, shape, or form.
 So, no: I wouldn’t know who Churchhill was.

 Before I was married, while living in LeBaron’s “Zion,” all my family-of-origin had, as far as connections with the outside world were concerned, was Daddy’s little battery-run radio — which only he was allowed to use!